peerhaven/peerhaven/CONTRIBUTING.md

 To sign the agreement, simply add yourself to the list of signees; the list is alphabetically sorted by GitHub username.
 As your commits are signed with your GPG key, this addition counts as an electronic signature.
 Do not alter the lines of other signees.

-## Coding style guides

-Whenever you commit with `yarn run cz` the styles are automatically checked, but you can also check your files manually with the respective linter (from project root directory) – HTML being an exception.
-Refer to our existing files to see how the styles are applied in practice.

-- **HTML**
-  See separate document for [HTML style guide](style-guides/html.md).
-  A linter is not being used.

-- **JavaScript**
-  We use [semistandard](https://github.com/standard/semistandard) which is based on [standard](https://github.com/standard/standard/blob/master/docs/RULES-en.md) and adds semicolons to the rules.
-  Check manually with `yarn run js-lint`.

-- **Markdown**
-  See separate document for [Markdown style guide](style-guides/markdown.md).
-  Check manually with `yarn run md-lint`.

 ## Integrating changes